neuChatbotDS/emoElicitorData/README.md

 "children" is a reply to this round of twitter

-"data" is twiter content: "text" is twitter text, "user" is twitter id for conversion
+"data" is twiter content: "text" is twitter text, "user" is twitter id